 BE HEALTHY – CLOTHING

-- Basic clothing for each warm day (long pants, socks, shorts, underwear, plenty of t-shirts/tank tops, sun dresses, etcetera!)
+- Basic clothing for each warm day (long pants, more socks than you think you need, shorts, underwear, plenty of t-shirts/tank tops, sundresses, etc)

 - Bonus points: costumes for each day

 - Bathing suit for the waterpark